Robert McCallum Jr.

-Robert Davis McCallum Jr. (born January 30, 1946) is an American lawyer and diplomat who served in the Bush administration.
+Robert Davis McCallum Jr. (January 30, 1946 – April 16, 2026) was an American lawyer and diplomat who served in the Bush administration.
 He was the Associate Attorney General of the United States from 2003 to 2006, also acting as the Deputy Attorney General from 2005 to 2006.
 He was appointed as the United States Ambassador to Australia in 2006, a capacity in which he served until the end of Bush's term in 2009.

 Early life and education

 McCallum was born in Memphis, Tennessee, where his father, Robert D. McCallum, was a businessman.
 He was educated at Presbyterian Day School in Memphis and then at The Choate School (now Choate Rosemary Hall) in Wallingford, Connecticut, where he was a star tennis player and captain of the basketball team.
 He then went to Yale University, where he was captain of the Yale Bulldogs men's basketball team in his senior year, he graduated in 1968.
 At Yale his roommate and fellow member of Skull and Bones was George W. Bush.

 In 1968, McCallum was named a Rhodes Scholar and attended Christ Church, Oxford in England.
 He earned a Bachelor of Arts in Jurisprudence with First Class Honors in 1971.
 While at Oxford, McCallum was a member of the Oxford University men's basketball team that reached the final of the Amateur Basketball Association (A.B.B.A) National Championship.
 In 1969, he married Mary Rankin Weems ("Mimi") of Memphis.
-They have two adult sons, one of whom was also a Rhodes Scholar.
+They had two adult sons, one of whom was also a Rhodes Scholar.
 McCallum graduated from Yale Law School in 1973.